1/12/2025

 - Scrub stubborn spots gently with a soft-bristle brush.

-Waterproofing: After cleaning, use a waterproofing spray to protect the bag from moisture and stains.
+- Waterproofing: After cleaning, especially if you've used detergents, consider reapplying a waterproofing spray to protect your bag from future moisture and stains, enhancing its durability and longevity.

 1. How do I clean nylon bags with leather trims?